pydata/patsy/doc/formulas.rst

 :class:`DesignMatrixBuilder` and some data, and produces a design matrix.
-In practice, these operations are implemented by :func:`design_matrix_builders` and :func:`build_design_matrices`, respectively, and for efficiency, each of these functions is "vectorized" to process an arbitrary number of inputs together.
+In practice, these operations are implemented by :func:`design_matrix_builders` and :func:`build_design_matrices`, respectively, and each of these functions is "vectorized" to process an arbitrary number of matrices together in a single operation.
 But we'll ignore that for now, and just focus on what happens to a single termlist.